-We recommend that you use the configure-auth-service. sh script because it is easier than a manual configuration of the ecosystem. config. js file.
-The prerequisite for using configure-auth-service. sh is an installation of both pm2 and Node.js.
-If you used the package installation or the install. sh script described at "Three ways to install HAS" on page 14, you already have an installation of both.
+We recommend that you use the configure-auth-service.sh script because it is easier than a manual configuration of the cosystem.config.js file.
+The prerequisite for using configure-auth-service.sh is an installation of both pm2 and Node.js.
+If you used the package installation or the install.sh script described at "Four ways to install HAS" on page 14, you already have an installation of both.

 The configuration script is in the bin directory of your installation.
-For example, if you installed HAS using the package, to get the help for the configuration script, type and the output will be:
+For example, if you installed HAS using the package, to get the help for the configuration script, type

-/opt/perforce/helix-auth-svc/bin/configure-auth-service.sh -h
+/opt/perforce/helix-auth-svc/bin/configure-auth-service.sh -h and the output will be: